 Once you’ve developed your positioning statement and have a clear sense of who your target customer is, you can begin to craft your messaging and speak directly to clients who are more likely to buy.
 You can stop focusing on everyone else by learning how to say no.

 3- Learning to Say No

 Saying no to new opportunities is hard especially when every penny counts.
-However, saying yes to the wrong opportunity causes confusion, customer dissatisfaction and misalignment.
+However, say yes to the wrong person causes confusion, customer dissatisfaction and misalignment.
 It can also take your business to places you don’t want it to go.